When it comes to creating an attractive backyard garden, wooden posts and poles can play a big role.

 a) Galvanic Rot

 The first one is due to what is called galvanic rot.

 This usually happens due to the galvanized nails or screws that are driven into the wood posts.

-The continuous moisture seeping through the exposed wood reacts with the nails which result in oxidation.
+The continuous moisture seeping through the exposed wood reacts with the nails, which results in oxidation.

 The solution to fix galvanic rot is by either repairing the damages or by removing and replacing the affected timber with the new one.

-It’s good to do this once every 2-3 years to stop the rot from spreading and doing greater damages.
+It’s good to do this once every 2-3 years to stop the rot from spreading and doing greater damage.

 b) Water Damage

 Water and excess moisture are other key reasons that can make your wooden posts rot over time.

 With changes in temperature conditions, wood posts tend to get cracks and gaps.
 And water can get a good chance to penetrate into the wood through these cracks.